 If the student is under 18, their parents are liable for the debt.
 If the student is an independent adult then they are liable themselves.
 An adult student dependent on their parents is liable together with their parents.

-In non-government schools (also known as 'private' or 'independent' schools) an individual school develops their own behavioural management and discipline policies that suit the needs and culture of their school, and the community they serve.
+Non-government schools (also known as 'private' or 'independent' schools) develop their own behavioural management and discipline policies that suit the needs and culture of their school, and the community they serve.
 Non-government schools must still comply with relevant sections of the Education and Children's Services Act 2019 (SA) and child protection legislation.

 Physical punishment